This post may contain affiliate links. Read our disclosure policy here.

 - Assemble the tacos by placing several slices of steak on each tortilla.
 Add some shredded cabbage, cilantro, and avocado slices.
 Drizzle the dressing over the top and serve with lime wedges on the side.

-For the Sriracha-Lime Dressing
+For the Sriracha-Lime Drizzle:

 - In a medium bowl, combine the sour cream, mayonnaise, lime juice, Sriracha, and garlic powder and mix well.
 Taste and add more Sriracha as desired.